-Washing soda (sodium carbonate) is very efficient in removing tea (tannin) stains.
+Washing soda (sodium carbonate) is very efficient in removing tea (tannin) stains from stainless steels.
 Tea pots can be immersed completely in a hot washing soda solution, on larger surfaces it can be applied with a cloth or sponge.
 Then rinse with clear water and dry as usual.

 Does the same procedure apply to coffee deposits?

-Are there any cleaning practises that should be avoided?
+Are there any cleaning practises that should be avoided when cleaning stainless steel

 Disinfectants containing bleach (sodium hypochlorite) can damage stainless steel if concentrated or allowed to be in contact with surfaces for too long.
 Salt or other cleaners shown as containing chlorides can also cause damage.
 Look on the side of the packaging for the ingredients.
 Always dilute these “sanitising” products, if used, keeping the contact times to a minimum and ensuring that the surfaces are thoroughly rinsed with clean water afterwards.

 Hard abrasive scouring powders (e.g. Bon Ami) will leave scratch marks.